Amber Hunt (journalist): Career

 After covering local news at small papers in Iowa and Michigan, Hunt was hired at the Detroit Free Press, where she covered crime for nearly eight years.
 In 2005, she won the Al Nakkula Award for Police Reporting from the University of Colorado at Boulder.
 In 2007 and 2008, she appeared on NBC's Dateline program, first in an episode called "The Valentine's Day Mystery" and then in "Disappearance at the Dairy Queen" (later renamed "The Case of the Girl Who Never Came Home.")

-Hunt's fourth book, released in December 2014, is The Kennedy Wives: Triumph and Tragedy in America's Most Public Family, co-written with longtime friend David Batcher.
+Hunt's fourth book, released in December 2014, was The Kennedy Wives: Triumph and Tragedy in America's Most Public Family, co-written with longtime friend David Batcher.
 The book was a New York Times and Wall Street Journal bestseller.
 As of December 11, 2014, it had a 4.5 rating on Goodreads.

+In 2024, Hunt published a book based on her podcast Crimes of the Centuries.
+The book shared the podcast's title, with the subhead "The Cases That Changed Us."
+It was published by Union Square.

 Hunt's first true crime book was Dead But Not Forgotten, released in August 2010, which examined the 1990 murder of Barbara George, a 32-year-old mother of two whose husband Michael was arrested in 2007 for the suburban Detroit shooting.
 Hunt's book, released prior to Michael George's second trial in the case, was accused of undermining the prosecution's key witness.
 In Hunt's acknowledgments, she dedicated the book to her mother, who she wrote died of cancer when she was 12.

-In 2011, Hunt was named a Knight-Wallace Fellow at the University of Michigan.
+In 2010, Hunt was named a Knight-Wallace Fellow at the University of Michigan.
 The same year, she was nominated as a Livingston Young Journalist for a series of stories written in 2010 about crime in the streets of Detroit.
 In August 2011, Hunt's second true crime book All-American Murder was released.
 The book covered the alleged beating death of Yeardley Love, whose on-again, off-again boyfriend George Huguely V was charged in Love's May 2010 death.
 She was set to have two non-fiction book releases in 2014: a true-crime account about the 2011 murders of Blake and Mary Jo Hadley, who were bludgeoned to death by their 17-year-old son, Tyler Hadley, in Port St. Lucie, Florida, and the book on the Kennedy family wives.
 Hunt is also a photographer.
+Referencing the question "Why are you drawn to crime?" during a talk for House of SpeakEasy's Seriously Entertaining program, Hunt said, "I'm not.
+I actually am repulsed by crime.
+It just so happens that I'm kind of good at covering crime.
+I think it's because I'm empathetic.
+And we all want to do something with our lives that we're good at, right?"